March 6, 2014

 That night he skipped an appetizer, but I went with the daily soup special.

 It was loaded baked potato soup with bacon bits and sour cream.
-The description was tremendous but the soup itself wasn’t exactly memorable.
-The crunchy bacon was about the only powerful flavor in the bowl.
-Still, it was a hefty portion, and I appreciated a warm soup on what was a cold night.
+Ted’s serves hefty portions, and I appreciated a warm, hearty soup on what was a cold night.

 As I inevitably slopped portions of my starter on the wooden table, Jeffrey gracefully ignored that and told me about his first inklings of a desire to act.